edemocracy/ekklesia-portal/README.md

 ### Generate CSS

 CSS is compiled from Sass files that include files from Bootstrap and Font-Awesome. sassc is used as Sass compiler.
-The repository includes compiled CSS so you don't have to run the following command if you are not changing the Sass files.

 Generate CSS with: